Animal Protection Services

 - When should wildlife encounters be reported?

-- What sorts of wildlife/domestic animal incidents should NOT be reported to Animal Control?
+- What sorts of wildlife/domestic animal incidents should NOT be reported to Animal Protection?

 - Do I need to license my dog?